Formalizing MLTL Formula Progression in Isabelle/HOL: Encoding MLTL in Isabelle/HOL

-Many of the following equivalences prove easily with Isabelle/HOL's built-in automation tactics.
-For example, we establish that Future can be rewritten with Until in the lemma \isa{future\_as\_until} by showing that $\texttt{F}_{[a,b]} \phi$ is equivalent to $\text{True} \ \texttt{U}_{[a,b]} \phi$, and we establish the duality of Future and Globally (i.e., that $\texttt{G}_{[a,b]} \phi$ is equivalent to $\neg \texttt{F}_{[a,b]} \neg \phi$) in \isa{globally\_future\_dual}.\footnote{Both of these properties are commonly used in the literature to define Future and Globally in terms of Until.} In Isabelle/HOL, we have: \begin{isabelle} \futureasuntil \end{isabelle}
+We then consider properties involving relationships between operators.
+While we define each core temporal operator ($\texttt{F}$, $\texttt{G}$, $\texttt{U}$, $\texttt{R}$) in terms of its \textit{mathematical} definition, a common alternative approach (see, e.g., \cite{LVR19, Roz11, HJRW23}) is to formally define all MLTL operators via a functionally complete set, like $\{\neg, \land, \texttt{U}\}$ \cite{LVR19}, and then derive the standard mathematical definitions.
+To establish that our encoding matches this alternative approach, we verify key equivalences between operators.
+Many of these prove easily with Isabelle/HOL's built-in automation tactics.
+For example, we establish that Future can be rewritten with Until in the lemma \isa{future\_as\_until} by showing that $\texttt{F}_{[a,b]} \varphi$ is equivalent to $\text{True} \ \texttt{U}_{[a,b]} \varphi$, and we establish the duality of Future and Globally (i.e., that $\texttt{G}_{[a,b]} \varphi$ is equivalent to $\neg \texttt{F}_{[a,b]} \neg \varphi$) in \isa{globally\_future\_dual}.\footnote{Both of these properties are commonly used to define $\texttt{F}$ and $\texttt{G}$ in terms of $\texttt{U}$.} In Isabelle/HOL, we have: \begin{isabelle} \futureasuntil \end{isabelle} \begin{isabelle} \globallyfuturedual \end{isabelle}